Introducing the BenevolentAI and UCL PhDs

 At BenevolentAI, we use AI to improve drug discovery in order to bring safe and effective new medicines into routine clinical practice more quickly for the benefit of patients.
 Our discovery platform uses cutting edge AI technology to identify novel drug targets, design new drug molecules, find the patients most likely to benefit from them and design the most efficient clinical trials.
 We collaborate with many academic scientists in leading institutions around the world such as UCL and these close relationships form a vital part of how we develop and use our platform.

-Two areas of particular focus at Benevolent are the application of machine learning to human genetics for drug target discovery and validation, and to real world clinical data to identify and characterise groups of patients most likely to benefit from novel drugs.
+Two areas of particular focus at Benevolent are the application of machine learning to human genetics for drug target discovery and validation and the application of real world clinical data to identify and characterise groups of patients most likely to benefit from novel drugs.
 The UCL Centre for Translational Genomics (CTG) and Institute for Health Informatics (IHI) are international centres of excellence for research in these two areas and we are excited about further strengthening our already established links with them both.

 Human genetics provides a unique opportunity for causal inference within complex biological systems using observational data from large numbers of people.
 Causal biological links can be inferred between genes that encode potential drug targets and many thousands of human traits.
 This allows us to generate of a data representation of the human being as a model organism in health and disease - an invaluable asset when seeking novel drug targets.
 The data model is both large and information-rich and provides an ideal substrate for machine learning models to identify and characterise relationships between drug targets, disease and the pathophysiological process that link them.
 Adding this deeper level of understanding contributes to increasing the likelihood a proposed drug target is pursued into a successful clinical trial.
 Our PhD studentship with UCL CTG will investigate how genetic and machine learning methods can be brought together to achieve this aim.